Combodo/iTop/readme.txt

 Lifecycle was enriched with the possibility to define flags on transition.
 It was possible to define actions during a transition.
-Now, you can force a field to be changed or documented during a particular transion.
+Now, you can force a field to be changed or documented during a particular transition.
-For example on Ticket "caller must be changed during re-assign" and at the same time, be "read-only in the assigned state" and "not prompted during a reopen".
+For example on Ticket "agent must be changed during re-assign" and at the same time, be "read-only in the assigned state" and "not prompted during a reopen".

 Enhanced portal